NirMendelson/quack-assignment/data/test1/test1_q&a.md

 ---

 ### Q12.
 Does monday.com enforce two-factor authentication (2FA) for all users?
+**A:** No, it is recommended but not enforced.
+> *“Two-factor authentication (2FA) is recommended but not enforced.”*

+---

+### Q13.
+Does the monday.com policy document mention anything about data retention or how long customer data is stored?
+**A:** No data about it in the text.

+---

+### Q14.
+Are there any details in the policy draft about integrations with third-party applications or APIs?
+**A:** No data about it in the text.

+---

+### Q15.
+Who is the CEO of Monday.com?
 **A:** No data about it in the text.